As an Amazon Associate I earn from qualifying purchases.

 As a welcome gift and to get you started, you will receive a free 5 part eCourse, 50 Fish and Seafood Soup Recipes.
 The instructions to start the course are on the Thank You page which you will be taken to automatically after completing the subscription box below.

-Once you've joined the subscription, you'll receive the next issue - there are very strict rules about using your email address and I'm not allowed to use it for any other reason than to send the magazine, so rest assured, that you will not be bombarded with emails, just one a week.
+Once you've joined, you'll receive the next issue - there are very strict rules about using your email address and I'm not allowed to use it for any other reason than to send the magazine, so rest assured, that you will not be bombarded with emails.

 Part 1 - Introduction plus the first ten recipes

 Part 2 - Conversion Charts, General Guidelines and ten recipes

 Part 3 - Shellfish - preparing, cooking, using and ten recipes

 Part 4 - Fish, veg, herbs and spices preparation and ten recipes